2012 Men's Asian Champions Trophy

 The 2012 Men's Asian Champions Trophy was the second edition of the Men's Asian Champions Trophy.
 The tournament was held from 20 to 27 December 2012 in Doha, Qatar.
 The top six Asian teams (India, Oman, Pakistan, China, Malaysia and Japan) participated in the tournament, which involved round-robin league among all teams followed by play-offs for final positions.

-India entered the tournament as the defending champion, but lost to Pakistan in the final by a score of 5-4.
+India, the defending champions, were beaten 5-4 by Pakistan in the final.